johsieders/essays/content/8-holy_roman_empire.md

 fighting with France against the English and their allies Prussia, Brunswick, Hesse-Kassel and Schaumburg Lippe, all members of the Empire.
 For good measure we see Prussia on the side of the Ottomans in the last Austro-Turkish war in 1787.
-Voltaire was right: This was no Empire, at any rate not after 1648.
+Voltaire was right: This was not an Empire, at any rate not after 1648.

 #### References
 Klaus Fitschen: Wie die Deutschen Christen wurden.
 Elsengoldverlag, 2016